On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: Symmetric algebras of polynomial growth

-Note that the non-standard domestic symmetric algebras occur only when the characteristic of $\mathsf{k}$ is $2$.
-In this case, a symmetric algebra $A$ is non-standard domestic if and only if $A$ is derived equivalent to $\Omega(n)$ for some $n$ \cite{BHS07}.
-Moreover, the algebras $\Omega(n)$ form a complete set of representatives of pairwise different derived equivalence classes of representation-infinite non-standard domestic symmetric algebras \cite[Theorem 2.2]{HS}.
+Note that the non-standard domestic symmetric algebras occur only when the characteristic of $\k$ is $2$.
+In this case, a symmetric algebra $A$ is non-standard domestic if and only if $A$ is derived equivalent to $\Omega(n)$, for some $n\geq 1$ (\cite{BHS07}).
+Moreover, the algebras $\Omega(n)$'s form a complete set of representatives of pairwise different derived equivalence classes of representation-infinite non-standard domestic symmetric algebras (\cite[Theorem 2.2]{HS}). \begin{lemma} For any $n\geq 1$, the algebra $\Omega(n)$ is $\tau$-tilting finite. \end{lemma} \begin{proof} We notice that $\Omega(n)$ and $A(1,n)$ are socle equivalent, that is, $\Omega(n)/\soc~\Omega(n)$ and $A(1,n)/\soc A(1,n)$ are isomorphic.
+It follows from \cite[Theorem 3.3 (2)]{Ada1} that there are poset isomorphisms